iahmadhabibx/javascript360/README.md

 # Day - 16:
 Format your JSON code.
 # Day - 17:
-Repeat strings for x number of times withous using conventional loops.
+Repeat strings for x number of times without using conventional loops.